mumoshu/variant/README.md

 # Releasing a variant-made command

-While Variant makes it easy for you to develop a modern CLI without recompiling, it is able to produce an single executable binary of your command.
+While Variant makes it easy for you to develop a modern CLI without recompiling, it is able to produce a single executable binary of your command.

 Example: [examples/hello](https://github.com/mumoshu/variant/tree/master/examples/hello)